-Help Save Children in Indonesia
+Help Children in Indonesia

 Indonesia is particularly prone to natural disasters including earthquakes, tsunamis, volcanic eruptions and floods.
 Widespread poverty, political instability and poor resource distribution has also lead to one of the world’s highest rates of stunted growth due to malnutrition.
 Your donation can provide lifesaving aid to a child in need.